 “Independent Hearing Office" or “IHO” means the Independent Hearing Office created as a division of the Office of the City Clerk.

 “Office of Administrative Hearings” or “OAH” means the “Independent Hearing Office” or “IHO.”

+"Medical Emergency" means a sudden and unforeseen onset of a medical condition, illness, injury, or other acute physical or mental health event manifesting symptoms of sufficient severity that a prudent person would reasonably believe immediate medical attention was necessary, and which caused or substantially contributed to the conduct giving rise to the alleged ASE violation.

+"Registered Owner" means the person or persons in whose name a vehicle is registered with the New Mexico Motor Vehicle Division or equivalent agency in another jurisdiction, and who is subject to strict and vicarious liability for an ASE violation pursuant to ROA 1994, § 7-15-4(A)(2), unless a defense enumerated in ROA 1994, § 7-15-4(G) applies.

+JURISDICTION:

+The Independent Hearing Office has the authority to hear any hearing type contained in a list maintained on the City Clerk's website under the “Office of Administrative Hearings” tab.

+The Independent Hearing Office has the authority to reject any appeal or request for hearing that is not a hearing type contained in the list described in Rule 4.1.

+An appellant who wishes to appeal the Independent Hearing Office's determination regarding its jurisdictional authority to hear a matter may do so in writing to the City Clerk.

 FILING AN APPEAL AND REQUESTING HEARING BEFORE THE IHO:

 An Appellant shall file a written request for hearing and notice of appeal with the IHO, using the IHO form labeled “Request for Hearing and Notice of Appeal” or a substantially similar form in accordance with §2-7-8-7 ROA 1994.
 Appeals filed through an electronic citation platform shall be accepted by the IHO.